Computer Siksha

 size and scale

 Correct Answer: C — width and height The width and height attributes in the <img> tag control the displayed dimensions of the image in pixels.
-For example, <img src=”photo.jpg” width=”300″ height=”200″> renders the image at 300×200 pixels.
-Furthermore, setting both values maintains a precise layout.
-Alternatively, setting only one allows the browser to scale the image proportionally.
-Therefore, use these attributes to control how images fit into your page design.
+For example, <img src=”photo.jpg” width=”300″ height=”200″> consequently renders the image at 300×200 pixels.
+Alternatively, setting only one value allows the browser to scale the image proportionally.
+Therefore, use these attributes to control how images fit into your page layout.

 Anchor Tag